AlexeyChigarkov/TravelCompanion/README.md

 DriverRequest – class that represents requests from drivers.
 Relative with DriverRequests table

 User class aggregate collections of  his PassengerRequest  and DriverRequest.
-In this way each User can be as a passenger as a driver depends on his needs.
+In this way each User can be  a passenger as well as a driver depends on his needs.

 Also program has SearchResult class that represents results when we join UserTable on PassengerRequests  table or DriverRequests table